EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_map/30_how-to-upsert-into-kv-map.md

 ## Summary

 This how-to procedure provides instructions to upsert into `Key-Value Map` (`kv map`).
+Upsert means insert when the item doesn't already exist, and update the item if it already exists in the map.

 ## Prerequisites

 Before you begin, complete the following prerequisites:

 * An EOSIO development environment, for details consult the [Get Started](https://developers.eos.io/welcome/latest/getting-started/development-environment/introduction) Guide
-* A smart contract, let’s call it `smrtcontract`
+* A smart contract named `smrtcontract`
-* A user defined type, let’s call it `person`, which defines the data which is stored in the map
+* A user defined type named `person`, which defines the data stored in the map
 * A `kv map` object which stores objects of type `person`, with unique keys of type `int`.

 Refer to the following possible implementation of your starting point.